What is the difference between the 4 week and the 8 week programs?

 Please note that we do not yet have the final budget (as of Oct.
 24) and so these numbers are approximate and based on previous years’ trips.
 We will update this when we get that information.

 2. MSU Tuition.
-Students will pay for either 9 credits (8 Week program) or 6 credits (4 Week program) at their usual rate.
+Students will pay for either 9 credits (8 Week program) or 6 credits (4 Week program) at the rate they would normally pay for tuition (e.g. in-state, out-of-state, or international).
 This number will vary based on residency status, year in school, college, etc. Please check with the Registrar and/or Financial Aid for exact cost per credit for your particular situation.

 On average, the cost for in-state undergraduate students is roughly $500 per credit, so 9 credits would be about $4,500 and 6 credits would be about $3,000.